drtyhlpr/rpi23-gen-image/README.md

 Enables printing kernel messages to konsole. printk is `3 4 1 3` as in raspbian.

 ##### `ENABLE_BLUETOOTH`=false
 Enable onboard Bluetooth interface on the RPi0/3/3P.
-See: https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3/
+See: [Configuring the GPIO serial port on Raspbian jessie and stretch](https://spellfoundry.com/2016/05/29/configuring-gpio-serial-port-raspbian-jessie-including-pi-3/).

 ##### `ENABLE_MINIUART_OVERLAY`=false
 Enable Bluetooth to use this.
 Adds overlay to swap UART0 with UART1.
 Enabling (slower) Bluetooth and full speed serial console. - RPI `0` `3` `3P` have a fast `hardware UART0` (ttyAMA0) and a `mini UART1` (ttyS0)!
 RPI `1` `1P` `2` only have a `hardware UART0`. `UART0` is considered better, because is faster and more stable than `mini UART1`.
 By default the Bluetooth modem is mapped to the `hardware UART0` and `mini UART` is used for console.
-The `mini UART` is a problem for the serial console, because its baudrate depends on the cpu frequency, which is changing on runtime.
+The `mini UART` is a problem for the serial console, because its baudrate depends on the CPU frequency, which is changing on runtime.
 Resulting in a volatile baudrate and thus in an unusable serial console.

 ##### `ENABLE_TURBO`=false
 Enable Turbo mode.
-This setting locks cpu at highest frequency.
+This setting locks cpu at the highest frequency.
 As setting ENABLE_CONSOLE=true locks RPI to lowest CPU speed, this is can be used additionally to lock cpu hat max speed.
 Need a good power supply and probably cooling for the Raspberry PI.

 ##### `ENABLE_I2C`=false
 Enable I2C interface on the RPi 0/1/2/3.
 Please check the [RPi 0/1/2/3 pinout diagrams](https://elinux.org/RPi_Low-level_peripherals) to connect the right GPIO pins.